 We ensure you’re valued, encouraged and supported throughout your time studying at Moorlands College.
 Discover more about our Learning Assistance, Chaplaincy and Student Mentoring here.

 Personal tutoring and tutor groups

 The tutor support system for placement-based students works slightly differently.
 Even though your focus is more on your placement church or organisation, our staff still ensure you’re supported as much as possible during your studies.
-As a Christchurch placement-based student, you’ll meet with your tutor group on your weekly teaching day, to touch base with your tutor and pray with others in your year.
+If you’re a Flexible learner student, you’ll meet with your tutor group online.
+You will also be assigned a tutor who can provide you with 1-1 support when needed.

-As a Regional Centre student, a tutor will be assigned to you and will be in regular contact to see how you’re getting on.
-During study blocks, you’ll regularly be in contact with others in your year, and virtual tutorials are also available to help your academic and personal growth away from the lecture room.
+As a Moorlands South West student, a tutor will be assigned to you and will be in regular contact to see how you’re getting on.
+During residential blocks, you’ll regularly be in contact with others in your year, and virtual tutorials are also available to help your academic and personal growth away from the lecture room.

 Our Chaplains work alongside other team members at Moorlands College, offering spiritual support, pastoral care and moral guidance for students.